rroyops/rroyops/README.md

 </div>

 > Stats take a little while to populate meaningfully — they'll fill out as you commit real work.
+>
+> ⚠️ If the stats cards show broken/blank instead of the actual stats, the public `github-readme-stats.vercel.app` instance is just temporarily rate-limited (very common, not your setup).
+Refresh the page after a few minutes.
+If it stays broken for days, deploy your own free copy: fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), deploy it to your own Vercel account in ~2 minutes, then swap the domain in the image URLs above for your own Vercel URL.

 ### 🐍 Contribution Snake